freevo/kaa-base/doc/notifier/mainloop.rst

 mainloop does and does not affect steps the real mainloop does.
 Future version of kaa may fix that problem.

-If you create a wrapper to use kaa with a different notifier using this solution please send us an example so we can include support for that mainloop in the kaa distribution.
+If you create a wrapper to use kaa with a different mainloop using this solution please send us an example so we can include support for that mainloop in the kaa distribution.